 ASPLOS is the premier forum for multidisciplinary systems research spanning computer architecture and hardware, programming languages and compilers, operating systems and networking.

-ASPLOS 2023 will be moving to 3 submission deadlines.
+ASPLOS 2023 will be moving to three submission deadlines.
 Multiple deadlines are meant to encourage authors to submit their papers when ready and to facilitate the selection of some papers for revision.
-Rejected papers cannot be submitted to a subsequent ASPLOS 2023 deadline.
+Rejected papers from previous ASPLOS’23 deadlines cannot be submitted to the fall deadline.
 Additional details about the change in review process can be found here.

 All deadlines will be at 6pm EDT (10pm UTC).

-Papers given a “revise and resubmit” decision from the first and second submission periods will have deadlines of July 28, 2022 and Nov 3, 2022, respectively to allow authors additional time to revise.
+Papers in the fall cycle given a “revise and resubmit” decision will have approximately 6 weeks to submit a revision to the Spring deadline for ASPLOS 2024.
 “Revise and resubmit” papers will be given clear and actionable feedback for their revision; the same reviewers will be assigned to the revision to see if revision requirements were met.
 If revision requirements are satisfactorily met, the paper will be accepted.
-Papers submitted to the third deadline will not have the option of a “revise and resubmit” decision.

 Like its predecessors, ASPLOS 2023 invites papers on ground-breaking research at the intersection of the ASPLOS disciplines: architecture, programming languages, operating systems, and related areas.
 Non-traditional topics are especially encouraged.
 The importance of cross-cutting research continues to grow as we grapple with the end of Dennard scaling, the explosion of big data, scales ranging from ultra-low power wearable devices to exascale parallel and cloud computers, the need for sustainability, and increasingly human-centered applications.
 ASPLOS embraces systems research that directly target new problems in innovative ways.
 The research may target diverse goals, such as performance, energy and thermal efficiency, resiliency, security, sustainability, applicability to future technologies, applications, and environments.
 The review process will be sensitive to the challenges of multidisciplinary work in emerging areas.